 Summary: The cost of buying a home in Seattle, Washington has risen steadily and sharply over the last couple of years.
 But a recent decrease in mortgage rates could give home buyers a bit more breathing room.
 Here are the latest trends and statistics relating to the cost of buying a home in Seattle, updated for 2020.

 Are you planning to buy a home in Seattle at some point in 2020?
 If so, are you familiar with home prices in the city?
 Let’e dive in deeper into the real estate market in Seattle to find out how much it will cost you to buy a home in Seattle in 2020.

 According to data published recently by real estate research firm, Zillow, the median single-family home price in Seattle decreased 2.3% in February 2020 compared to a year earlier.
 The median price dipped to $741,800 in February, though prices are now on the rise.

 In King County as a whole, the median home price decreased 0.4% in February, compared to the same month last year.

 This is a far cry from how quickly and sharply home prices were increasing in Seattle in the years past.
 From 2012 to 2018, the price of homes in Seattle more than doubled and reached a peak of $750,000 in June 2018.

 No matter how you slice it, the cost of buying a home in the Seattle metro area is lower higher now than it was last year.
 And they are expected to continue declining over the coming months.

-Seattle homeowners who got into the market during the rise in home prices are enjoying unprecedented returns on their investments.
-But for buyers, now may be a great time to enter the real estate market in Seattle as prices are much lower than they were last year and mortgage interest rates continue to stay low.
+Seattle homeowners who got into the market during the rise in home prices years back are enjoying unprecedented returns on their investments.
+But for buyers, now may be a great time to enter the real estate market in Seattle as prices are lower than they were last year and mortgage interest rates continue to stay low.